-The USA and India are such vast and populous countries that drawing comparisons between the two can put you in danger of making sweeping generalisations.
+The US and India are such vast and populous countries that drawing comparisons of cultural differences between the US and India can put you in danger of making sweeping generalisations.
 A young, ambitious, educated tech entrepreneur from New Delhi may have much in common with his or her equivalent in Silicon Valley – certainly a lot more than a coconut farmer from Kerala would with a factory worker from Detroit.
-There are, however, enough deep-seated traits in each culture that make comparison a useful tool for smoothing the path of business.
+There are, however, enough deep-seated traits in each culture that make the comparison a useful tool for smoothing the path of business.

-Here are 8 cultural differences between USA and India:
+Here are 8 cultural differences between the US and India: